johey/vertx-dockermod/README.md

 ### Register DockerMod Instance
-announce a new DockerMod instance to the cluster, used when adding a docker daemon to the pool.
+announce a new DockerMod instance in the cluster, used when adding a docker daemon to the pool.

 Request
 ```